VictoriaMetrics/VictoriaMetrics/app/vmagent/README.md

   -promscrape.httpSDCheckInterval duration
      Interval for checking for changes in http endpoint service discovery.
 This works only if http_sd_configs is configured in '-promscrape.config' file.
 See https://prometheus.io/docs/prometheus/latest/configuration/configuration/#http_sd_config for details (default 1m0s)
   -promscrape.kubernetes.apiServerTimeout duration
-     How frequently to reload the full state from Kuberntes API server (default 30m0s) -promscrape.kubernetesSDCheckInterval duration
+     How frequently to reload the full state from Kubernetes API server (default 30m0s) -promscrape.kubernetesSDCheckInterval duration
      Interval for checking for changes in Kubernetes API server.
 This works only if kubernetes_sd_configs is configured in '-promscrape.config' file.
 See https://prometheus.io/docs/prometheus/latest/configuration/configuration/#kubernetes_sd_config for details (default 30s)
   -promscrape.maxDroppedTargets int